 Representatives for the DVD rental company Red Box, based in Illinois, told police they were also victims in the case as one DVD and three Xbox video games were never returned to them by the defendants.
 The company said it was out a total of $144.

-The defendants were summonsed in to court by the police
+The defendants were summonsed in to court by the police and on Monday were assigned court appointed attorneys and released on their own recognizance by Judge Fredric D. Rutberg.

 They are scheduled to be back in court on Oct.
 30 for a pretrial hearing.